DestanT/we-rate-music/README.md

 ### **Users**

-The "Users" application houses all the logic to add playlists (using the Spotify API) to a user's profile, view and discover new playlists of other users on the application.
-Users can also add/update their profile and background pictures, as well as add their Spotify username information to be able to initiate a search for their public playlists on Spotify.
+The "Users" application allows users to:

+- Add their public Spotify playlists to their "We Rate Music" profile.
+- Discover and explore playlists shared by other users.
+- Personalise their profiles with a profile picture, a background picture for their profile and their Spotify username information.

 ### **Clubs**

-The "Clubs" application has all the logic to create, view, edit and delete clubs.
-Within clubs, users can invite members to be a part of their club.
-Invitations are displayed on users profiles and can be accepted or rejected.
+The "Clubs" application serves users with all club-related features:

+- Create, view, edit, and delete clubs.
+- Invite members.
+- Handle invitations displayed on users' profiles.

 ### **Seasons**

-Within the "Seasons" application, founders of clubs can create seasons by entering a season title and a short description of what the season theme is.
-It is within this Django application where users can rate the playlists of their fellow club members and view what playlists were a part of which season.
+Within the "Seasons" application, club founders can:

+- Create seasons with a short description for rules of the season.
+- Collect and display playlists from its club members.
+- Enable members to rate playlists, with the results tracked and averaged for each playlist in each season.

 ## **Features**